-Software Asset Management: What is SAM?
+Software Asset Management - What is SAM?

-Wherever you are in the process of implementing Software Asset Management (SAM) in your business, this web page provides information to help you go further, quickly and easily.
+Many officials working for big enterprises catch themselves wondering: What is SAM?
+Software Asset Management (SAM) is a business strategy for reclaiming budget and maximizing savings by actively controlling and automating procurement, usage, and deployment of software licenses.
+Wherever you are in the process of implementing SAM in your business, this web page provides information to help you go further, quickly and easily.
 It will help you develop a vision for SAM at your company, partner with your stakeholders, and untangle the SAM knot for you.
+Software is more than just installations – it is the lifeblood of every company.
+With an efficient Software Asset Management tool, businesses are empowered to make more mileage out of their licenses, to lower licensing costs and to reduce software audit risks.

-Drivers of Software Asset Management
+Key values of Software Asset Management

 Compliance